Build this sweet round top, pedestal base DIY Side Table Woodworking Plan for less than $50. Win! Full tutorial & printable build plans.

 I finished it off with 2 coats of Watco Medium Walnut Danish Oil.
 And 4 coats of the Varathane.
 I like a lot of protective finish on table tops. 🙂

 Hello, DIY friends!
-You can download the DIY Pedestal Accent Table plans here.
-These plans are currently free to email subscribers and for personal use only.
+You can find the DIY Side Table Woodworking Plans at a great low price here.
+These plans are for personal use only.
 They cannot be shared or sold without my permission.
 Please let me know if you have any questions and enjoy your build! 🙂

 Looking for more DIY Furniture?
 Check out my DIY Modern Farmhouse Console Table.

 And, this DIY Table Over Washer and Dryer is always popular.